Skip to content

 URBDP 539 Syllabus

-The professional project is a demonstration of your ability to do independent work at a professional level.
+The professional project is a demonstration of the student’s ability to do independent work at a professional level.
 The project is to be primarily client‐oriented, dealing with a particular issue or set of issues, within a specific context.
 The client, for example, may be an agency or business within the realm of urban planning, a neighborhood group or non‐profit organization, sector of a city, county or other jurisdiction, or be site‐specific.
-The project should bring something new to the situation, demonstrating your ability to synthesize from a broad planning/design context and apply to a specific one.
+The project should bring something new to the situation, demonstrating the student’s ability to synthesize from a broad planning/design context and apply to a specific one.

 Professional-Project-Guidelines